DeepRec-AI/DeepRec/modelzoo/FNN/result/README.md

 # Result
-Evaluation Metrics file are default saved in this folder.
+Checkpoint & timeline file are default saved in this folder.